-There is no legal mechanism in the Wildlife Act to impose a quota on ATCW numbers.
-However, the ability to adjust the commercial quota quarterly under the KHP helps ensure the total take remains at sustainable levels within the recommended total quota.
+There is no legal mechanism in the Wildlife Act to impose a cap on ATCW numbers.
+However, the ability to adjust the commercial quota quarterly under the KHP is used to aim to keep take within the recommended total quota.